SRCCUTOVERDESTIndependent · No vendor bias · Updated Jun 2026

 A Third Party Assessment Organisation (3PAO) is an accredited firm that performs the FedRAMP security assessment.
 The 3PAO produces the Security Assessment Report (SAR) that the sponsor agency reviews to grant Authority to Operate.
 3PAO accreditation is granted by the American Association for Laboratory Accreditation (A2LA) and the market is concentrated in roughly 50 firms.

-Typical 3PAO assessment cost by FedRAMP impact level
+Initial 3PAO security assessment fee by FedRAMP impact level (advisory-firm estimates, 2026)

 The 3PAO market is small, with limited capacity.
 Engaging a 3PAO often involves a 3 to 6 month wait before the assessment can start.
 Initial assessment work typically takes 4 to 8 months from kickoff to SAR completion.
 The agency review and ATO process adds another 3 to 6 months.
 The total path from 3PAO engagement to ATO is typically 12 to 18 months.